Inventors and Mentors

 Richard James Gill OAM, internationally renowned conductor and music educator who has earned multiple awards for his work.
 He was appointed Music Director of the Melbourne Victorian Opera in 2005.
 Mr Gill worked with AIS teachers and students to teach the impact of music on creativity and learning, and the value of music in education.
 Watch Richard Gill OAM’s TED talk here.

 Professor Peter Sullivan was the lead writer of the national Australian Maths curriculum.
 He holds extensive experience in research and teaching, having spent 8 years as the editor of the Journal of Mathematics Teacher Education.
 He is currently Professor of Science, Mathematics and Technology Education at Monash University.
-Read his full profile here.
+Watch Professor Peter Sullivan on what Mathematics learning is for here.

 Make an enquiry